haxtheweb/edtechjoker/draft-outline.md

 # Draft outline
 This is a draft of the course.
 The topics we'll cover and the order.
 It will be established and modified based on student needs.

---- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---

 # week 1 - Hello Joker, Tooling basics
 ## Tuesday
 - Introduction to class